NikhilYelamarthy/Solar_Irradiance_Prediction/README.md

 parameters like temperature, humidity, air pressure etc. to observe on which variables, the irradiance depended strongly on, and an LSTM with 24-time steps was modeled to predict the day-ahead hourly solar irradiance.
-Upon training and arriving at the best values of the hyper-parameters, the final model was able to predict day-ahead solar irradiance with a 6% error.
+Upon training and arriving at the best values of the hyper-parameters, the final model was able to predict day-ahead solar irradiance with a 0.95 R2 score.

 This could have been further
 decreased, if I had access to the cloud-type data for training the model,which I couldn't